Classical Multidimensional Scaling on Metric Measure Spaces: Traceability of cMDS on the circle, tori, metric graphs and fractals

 \section{Traceability of cMDS on the circle, tori, metric graphs and fractals}

-In this section, we study the traceability of the generalized cMDS procedure when applied to exemplar metric measures such as spheres, tori, and metric graphs.
+In this section, we study the traceability of the generalized cMDS procedure when applied to exemplar metric measure spaces such as spheres, tori, and metric graphs.
 In particular Corollary \ref{coro:prod-mm-tr} establishes that if $\mX,\mY\in\mwtr$ then their product $\mX\times \mY$ is also in $\mwtr$.